mas-bandwidth/gafferongames/content/post/udp_vs_tcp.md

 If you have ever used a TCP socket, then you know it's a reliable connection based protocol.
 This means you create a connection between two machines, then you exchange data much like you're writing to a file on one side, and reading from a file on the other.

-TCP connections are reliable and ordered, meaning that all data you send is guaranteed to arrive at the other side and in the same order that you wrote it.
-It's also a stream of data so TCP takes care of splitting up your data into packets and sending those across the network for you.
+TCP connections are reliable and ordered.
+All data you send is guaranteed to arrive at the other side and in the order you wrote it.
+It's also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.

 ## IP